 - First Symptoms and Steps

-- How bad was the pain on scale one to ten
+- How bad was the pain on scale from 1 to 10?

 - What got you to go to the doctor’s

-- What happened at the 1st doctor appointment
+- What happened at the first doctor appointment?

 - Describe the MRI